Deshen Moodley

 About me - a short biography

 Deshen Moodley is an Associate Professor in the Department of Computer Science at the University of Cape Town and the co-founder and Co-Director of the South African National Centre for Artificial Intelligence Research.
+He also holds the DSI/NRF-UCT SARChI Chair in Artificial Intelligence (AI) Systems.
 After completing a Masters degree in Computer Science he did a stint in industry (1996 to 2000).
 His first job was in a software development company in Durban, Computer Management (now 2Cana).
 He then relocated to the UK (London) for 2.5 years, where he worked in various contract positions, mostly in investment banks, as a system administrator.
 He returned to South Africa and joined an Internet software/start up company, Systems Fusion, in Johannesburg as a C++ software developer.
 This company subsequently relocated to the US (Denver) where he spent six months managing one of the software teams.
 He returned to South Africa in 2001 and started a PhD in Computer Science at the University of Natal in Durban, and took up a permanent Lecturer position in 2003.
 Besides teaching and research, he also served a term as Head of (the School of) Computer Science (2008-2011) and served as Senior Lecturer until June 2016.
 He has also spent some time at a number of other institutions as a visiting researcher.
 These include: the Clinical Decision Making Group, CSAIL, Massachusetts Institute of Technology, USA (2004/2005), the Machine Vision Unit, University of Edinburgh, UK (2011) and Insitute for Geoinformatics, University of Muenster (2011), Germany.
-His research is currently carried out within the Adaptive Systems Group at the UCT node of the Centre for Artificial Intelligence Research (CAIR).
+In 2021, he was selected as one of the 19 fellows accepted into the 4th Intercontinental Academia (ICA#4) on Intelligence and Artificial Intelligence.
+The ICA creates a global network of future research leaders in which some of the very best young and mid-career academics work together on paradigm-shifting, cross-disciplinary research, mentored by eminent researchers from across the globe.
+His research is currently carried out within the Adaptive and Cognitive Systems Lab at the UCT node of the Centre for Artificial Intelligence Research (CAIR).
 More details about all of this can be found in his CV.